nolanacary-elf/open-and-decentralized-citizenship/README.md

 # open-and-decentralized-citizenship

-A political project based on blockchain concepts and technologies to solve the problems of nation-states, international-states, tribalism, poltical factionism, and other archaic forms of government.
-A core idea is that political concepts evolve over time, and an honest assessment of the current times requires a new politcal model that will meet the needs of a highly advanced technological civilization which humanity will soon be.
+Political concepts evolve over time, and an honest assessment of the current times requires a new politcal model that will meet the needs of a highly advanced technological civilization which humanity will soon be.

 The most logical way to create a new politcal model is using an open source model that encourages everyone to participate and benefit.
 I don't have all the answers, but I have a few ideas.
 I hope you can contribute to this project.
+Just fork the repository to begin.

+## The Future Taking Shape
 Over the next few decades a few major things will occur that will make the current poltical concepts obsolete.

-First: Improving on current patterns; mobility, urbanization, and IOT(internet of things) will ensure everyone on Earth can travel vast distances quickly and communicate with people and things over vast distances instantly.
+First: Improving on current patterns; mobility, urbanization, and IOT(internet of things) will ensure everyone on Earth can travel vast distances quickly just as we can already communicate with people and things over vast distances instantly.

 Second: Autonomous technologies will make the Working Class obsolete.

-The Fundamental Rights of Open and Decentralized citizens are:
+## The Fundamental Rights of Open and Decentralized citizens are:
 1) The right to choose citizenship.
 2) The right to migrate and live anywhere in the Earth System.
 3) The right to Universal Property Rights.